 In strong westerly winds, a sheltered anchorage can be taken on the east side of the town.
 Study of your chart is recommended for this area as there are sand banks as well as some relatively deep water areas

-Food is available at both of these bar/lounges and there are other places to eat: Sutor Creek in Bank Street, Cromarty Café in Church Street, the Emporium in the High Street and Slaughterhouse Coffee by the ferry slip for coffee and small snacks.
+Food is available at both of these and there are also other places to eat: Sutor Creek Deli/Takeaway in Bank Street, Cromarty Café in Church Street and Slaughterhouse Coffee by the ferry slip for coffee and small snacks.

 There is a very good General Store/grocery/papershop in Bank Street with the famous Cromarty Bakery across the road from it and a very good cheese shop next door; the Post Office is opposite.
-There are a selection of other shops with books gifts souvenirs and antiques.
+There is a selection of other shops including books, gifts, souvenirs and antiques.

-For further info on the town click on the following link:
+For further info on the town click here: http://www.cromartylive.co.uk/

 Please visit "Feedback" page to send any comments to the club.